Befriending services, support and opportunities

 Support in your home

-A registered charity which provides free volunteer support to older people in the borough of Bromley.
+A registered charity which provides free volunteer support to older people aged 65+ throughout Bromley.
 This can be through shopping, befriending, transport to local places, gardening, basic DIY, and other practical help.

 The befriending service matches volunteers with clients who have a diagnosis of dementia and are registered with the Bromley Dementia Support Hub.
 It is a free service, borough-wide.
-They have no age restrictions or specific opening hours.
 Typically volunteers visit the clients for a couple of hours a week to offer companionship, encouragement and support.
 Activities, where possible, include shopping trips, a walk in the park etc. Training and support is offered to volunteers on an ongoing basis.

 What you can do from your own home?